Jan Steytler: Political career

 Steytler contested Beaufort West in the 1948 South African general election, as a UP candidate.
 Although he had no chance of election, in a strongly NP area, he was seen as a vigorous and attractive candidate.
 The following year he contested a by-election in another hopeless seat (De Aar-Colesberg), before being offered the UP candidacy in the safe UP seat of Queenstown.

 Steytler was elected a member of Parliament in the 1953 South African general election.
 His comparatively liberal views were not welcomed by some UP leaders.
 However, when boundary changes made Queenstown marginal, Steytler won the seat by a majority of 13 in the 1958 South African general election.
 As a result of his increased prominence Steytler became the leader of the UP in Cape Province and tried to persuade his party to take a more liberal direction on racial issues.

 After failing to prevail within the UP leadership, Steytler became the leading figure in a group of progressives which eventually broke away to found a new party.
 Steytler resigned from the UP on 17 August 1959 and was named as the first leader of the Progressive Party, when it was founded on 13 November 1959.

 Steytler was a powerful personality and a compelling orator, but like all Progressive MPs with the sole exception of Helen Suzman, he lost his seat in the South African parliament in the 1961 general election.
 Steytler remained party leader until he retired from the post in December 1970.
-He was still living as of 1977.
+He died in Somerset West near Cape Town in 1990.